Information for Authors

 First, here are some definitions (from p.
 83):

-- a.
-An author-submitted article is the version originally submitted by the author to an IEEE publication.
+- An author-submitted article is the version originally submitted by the author to an IEEE publication.
 An author includes a completed IEEE Copyright Form during submission of the article to an IEEE publication and thereby transfers the copyright of the article to IEEE.

-- b.
-An accepted article is a version which has been revised by the author to incorporate review suggestions, and which has been accepted by IEEE for publication.
+- An accepted article is a version which has been revised by the author to incorporate review suggestions, and which has been accepted by IEEE for publication.

-- c.
-The final, published version is the reviewed and accepted article, with copy-editing, proofreading and formatting added by IEEE.
+- The final, published version is the reviewed and accepted article, with copy-editing, proofreading and formatting added by IEEE.

 - d.
 E-prints are digital texts of research articles.
 Electronic preprint is a form of an e-print where an author posts a draft article on the author’s or another web site.
 For purposes of this definition, a preprint is assumed to be the article in the form prior to submission to the IEEE, at which point copyright is transferred to IEEE.
 Authors who have submitted articles for publication by the IEEE may be interested in posting various preprint versions of the same article on e-print servers operated by third parties.
 E-print servers provide authors rapid dissemination of new results, with the opportunity of receiving comments from the peer community and with the opportunity to have a time-stamp associated with the announcement of results.